nhstaple/FlatCell/gitflow/README.md

 ```
 git push origin feature/<your feature>
 ```
-To finsh your feature and updated your changes to the dev branch so everyone can see it-
+To finsh your `feature/` and updated your changes to the `dev` branch so everyone can see it-
 ```
 git flow feature finish <your feature>
 :: Enter a useful message sumarizing your commits.